tytydraco/yessleep/out/Im_A_Police_Officer_In_A_Small_Town_Ive_Stopped_Trying_to_Make_Sense_of_The_Calls_Part_3.md

 [Part 2](https://www.reddit.com/r/nosleep/s/0UlabOxh49)

 So like I said, I did try to contact the higher ups.
 I wanted to let them know what was happening here.
 I reached out to Sergeants, Lieutenants, anyone who would listen.
-I wanted someone above me to tell me what this place was*.*
+I wanted someone above me to tell me what this place was.

 Every single time I was met with the same type of response.
 A refusal to elaborate on this place.
 A careful practiced unwillingness to talk about it.

 These are people I genuinely trusted so when I initially called, I thought I would get some answers.
 First person I called was my old Lieutenant.
 We had a great working relationship.
 He knew I was a hard worker and produced for the precinct so essentially I always made him look good.